Have you thought of crafting a Scarecrow, out of your easy-to-grab recycling?

 I know which one I would choose, which one would you choose?

-Are you looking for some more Halloween inspiration?
-Then take a look at some previous posts with some more spooky activities that your kids might like to craft too!
+Are you looking for more Halloween inspiration?
+Take a look at some previous posts with more spooky activities that your kids might like to craft too!

 Thank you for this fascinating exploration of the history and evolution of scarecrows, Julia.
 It’s intriguing to learn how these guardians of crops have transcended time and cultures.
 Your detailed account from the Egyptians to the Middle Ages and their role in modern Halloween celebrations is both educational and entertaining.